 - May help support optimal cellular function

 - May help promote feelings of well being

 How Does Berberine Work?

 Berberine may benefit both physical health and mental faculties.
-Early studies suggest that berberine may inhibit telomerase, a protein associated with the life cycle and proliferation of cells.
+Early studies suggest that berberine may regulate telomerase, a protein associated with the life cycle and proliferation of cells.
 Yet recent Berberine research leads toward AMPK modulation as one of Berberine’s primary mechanisms of action.
 AMPK, also known as Adenosine monophosphate kinase, is an enzyme that helps support cellular energy and has a role regulating cellular nutrients within cells.
 AMPK activation increases the uptake and breakdown of glucose through glycolysis.
-What also makes Berberine so interesting is that it also slows down glucose production through gluconeogenesis while also lowering insulin secretions coming from pancreatic beta-cells.
-This ultimately means that insulin sensitivity increases.
-Some research finds that enhanced insulin sensitivity may help promote optimal body composition and may help support exercise performance.
-Interestingly enough, insulin plays a key role in the brain as well.
-Studies have shown that increased insulin sensitivity may help promote cognitive function.
+What also makes Berberine so interesting is that it may also slow down glucose production through gluconeogenesis.
+Some research finds that this may help promote optimal body composition and may help support exercise performance.
+Interestingly enough, this activity may play a role in the brain as well.
+Studies have shown that gluconeogenesis may help promote cognitive function.

-As a dietary supplement, take 500mg of Berberine three times daily, preferably 20 minutes before a meal.
+As a dietary supplement, take 1 Berberine HCL + Silymarin tablet three times daily, preferably 20 minutes before a meal.

-To gain more insight, see the Berberine reviews and experiences below.
+To gain more insight, read the Berberine + Silymarin reviews and experiences below.

-Nootropics Depot offers 30g or 60g jars of high quality Berberine HCL Powder.
-Nootropics Depot's Berberine HCL has been lab-tested and verified for both product purity and identity.
+Nootropics Depot's Berberine HCL capsules has been lab-tested and verified for both product purity and identity.